matteosandrin/matteosandrin.github.io/_posts/15-08-31-the-stranded-programmer-•-week-1-•-day-1.md

 <!--
 ---
 layout: post
-title: The Stranded Programmer: Week 1, Day 1
+title: The Stranded Programmer • Week 1 • Day 1
 ---
 -->

-# The Stranded Programmer • Week 1 • Day 1

 ### 1. The Preface